netbirdio/docs/misc/idp-sync/api.md

 Updates the selected parameters for a specific integration.

 Request
-- `service_account_key`: A Base64 encoded string derived from a service account key JSON.For the creation of the service account key JSON, refer to the provided [IdP guideline](https://docs.netbird.io/how-to/idp-sync#google-work-space).
+- `service_account_key`: Optional.
+A Base64 encoded string derived from a service account key JSON.For the creation of the service account key JSON, refer to the provided [IdP guideline](https://docs.netbird.io/how-to/idp-sync#google-work-space).
   Encode service account JSON to base64 by using the command:
 ```shell
   base64 -i <SERVICE_ACCOUNT_KEY_PATH>
 ```
+- `customer_id`: Optional.
+Customer ID from the profile info that can be found in Google Admin -> Account -> Accounts settings.
 - `sync_interval`: Optional.
 Should not be less than 300 seconds.
--  `group_prefixes`: Specifies list of starts_with patterns for group provision.
+- `group_prefixes`: Optional.
+Specifies list of starts_with patterns for group provision.
 If the group name matches one the the pattern it will be provisioned regardless of the members.
-Optional.
 The default value is empty list.
--  `user_group_prefixes`: Specifies list of starts_with patterns for user provision.
+- `user_group_prefixes`: Optional.
+Specifies list of starts_with patterns for user provision.
 If the user belongs to group which name matches one the the pattern the user will be provisioned.
-Optional.
 The default value is empty list.
 - `enabled`: Optional.
 Used to disable/enable the integration.

 ```shell